vicfergar/HassClient/README.md

 `HassWSApi` provides access to Web Socket communication and a multitude of common operations:

 ### Connection
-To start using the Web Socket API client, it should be connected a Home Assistant instance.
+To start using the Web Socket API client, it should be connected to a Home Assistant instance.

 The method `ConnectAsync` with `ConnectionParameters` will be used: